 Academic Criteria for State Awards

-4. Repeated Courses: courses in which the student has already received a passing grade cannot be included in meeting full-time study requirements for state-sponsored financial aid.
+5. Courses in which the student has already received a passing grade cannot be included in meeting full-time study requirements for state-sponsored financial aid.
 Repeated courses may be counted toward full-time study requirements if a student repeats a failed course, if a student repeats the course for additional credit, or when a student has received a grade that is passing at the institution but is unacceptable in a particular curriculum.

-Students must meet matriculation requirements, approved program requirements, full-time study requirements and tuition liability requirements sometime between the first day of classes and the certification status date, for a particular term, to be certified for an award for that term.
+Students must meet matriculation requirements, approved program requirements, full-time study requirements and tuition liability requirements sometime between the first day of classes and the certification status date for a particular term to be certified for an award for that term.

-Satisfactory Academic Progress
+Satisfactory Academic Progress and Pursuit of Program

-In order to retain eligibility for New York State scholarship and grant awards, students must be in "good academic standing", which is comprised of two components: Satisfactory Academic Progress (SAP) and Pursuit of Program (POP).
+In order to retain eligibility for New York State scholarship and grant awards, students must be in "good academic standing," which is comprised of two components: Satisfactory Academic Progress (SAP) and Pursuit of Program (POP).